arrudagates/PTBRi/ptbr_definitions.md

 - maior ou igual a
 - menor ou igual a

+You can also add logical conditions for the comparisons by placing one on each side of either `e` (and) or `ou` (or)

 Example:
 ```
 enquanto a for 1
 enquanto a não for 1
 enquanto a for maior que 1
 enquanto a não for menor ou igual a 1

+enquanto a for 1 e b for 2
+enquanto a for 1 ou b for 2
 ```

 ## Function Definition